Change the power mode for your Windows PC - Microsoft Support

 Learn how to extend your PC's battery life using battery saver and other power-saving tips for Windows.

-Exploring Windows Settings - Microsoft Support
+Use Smart charging in Windows - Microsoft Support